The Scoop on Discounted Real Estate Agents: Are They Any Good?

 If you’re hoping that your real estate agent will offer a warm and cozy experience that guides you along the pathway to either buying or selling, you may be barking up the wrong tree.
 If your priority in hiring a real estate agent is that you pay less commission at closing or you won’t need much guidance in your real estate transaction, then a discount agent might be right for you.

 Hiring a real estate agent is a decision you shouldn’t take lightly.
 It’s ideal to interview at least a few agents and see if you can garner some references from past clients to help decide if it’s a good fit.
 You can see if a traditional agent would be willing to negotiate their commission percentage (and the services rendered) so that it’s more in line with your budget.
-Hire the agent that seems like they’re best equipped to handle your particular needs at the best rate possible.
+Hire an agent that seems like they’re best equipped to handle your particular needs at the best rate possible.

 It’s important to keep in mind that hiring a cheap agent isn’t the only way to save money on your real estate transaction if that’s the reason behind your considering this option.
-A cash or as-is sale with a property price set appropriately for such a scenario is another way you can save.
+Cash or as-is sale with a property price set appropriately for such a scenario is another way you can save.

 Shrinkflation is is a unique period that occurs when the price of a house remains the same, but the amount of square feet you receive is less.
 As inflation increases raising the market, homeowners and companies are trying to recoup their investments.
 According to...

 Selling a Home with Lead or Asbestos Problems?
 Here’s What You Need to Know and Options Available to Help Make the Sale Easier.

 Seller’s Duties to Share Information About Lead Dangers If you are selling a house that was built before 1978, there are responsibilities you have in sharing information about lead paint and other sources with your prospective buyers.
 If you aren’t sure whether...

 3 Inspiring Stories of People Who Sold Their Inherited Home – What They Did With the Money